Rohit200792/data-visualization-projects/README.md

 # Visualization for Data Science

 These are three mini projects I completed as part of CS6630 Visualization for Data Science course Fall 2019 at the University of Utah.
-The source code repositories have to be kept private but you can view the visulization designs using the links below:
+Technologies used consist of JavaScript, D3JS, HTML and CSS.
+The source code repositories have to be kept private but you can view the final visulization designs at the links below:

 ## Links